CLAIRE-COVID/AI-Covid19-benchmarking/README.md

 # AI-Covid19-benchmarking
-The benchmarking of DNN on TC scans forCovid19 diagnosis
+The benchmarking of DNN on CT scans for Covid19 diagnosis